TI 46-Word

 Introduction

-This release contains a corpus of speech which was originally designed and collected at Texas Instruments, Inc. (TI) in 1980 and used initially in performance assessment tests of isolated-word speaker-dependent technology.
+This release contains a corpus of over five hours of speech which was originally designed and collected at Texas Instruments, Inc. (TI) in 1980 and used initially in performance assessment tests of isolated-word speaker-dependent technology.
 (See "Speech Recognition: Turning Theory to Practice" by G. R. Doddington and T. B. Schalk, in IEEE Spectrum, Vol. 18, No. 9, September 1981.)

 The 46-word vocabulary consists of two sub-vocabularies: (1) the TI 20-word vocabulary (consisting of the digits zero through nine plus the words "enter," "erase," "go," "help," "no," "rubout," "repeat," "stop," "start," and "yes" as well as (2) the TI 26-word "alphabet set" (consisting of the letters "a" through "z").